nablarch/nablarch-document/en/application_framework/application_framework/nablarch/platform.rst

 .. [#java11] When used with Java11, the configurations are required to be changed separately.
 For information on how to configure, see :doc:`../blank_project/setup_blankProject/setup_Java11`.
 .. [#java17] When used with Java17, the configurations are required to be changed separately.
 For information on how to configure, see :doc:`../blank_project/setup_blankProject/setup_Java17`.
+.. [#java21] When used with Java21, the configurations are required to be changed separately.
+For information on how to configure, see :doc:`../blank_project/setup_blankProject/setup_Java21`.